Guided fly fishing in Southland, New Zealand

 Many anglers visit New Zealand for the first time with unrealistic expectations.
 Compared with many places, NZ trout are difficult to catch, and require some level of skill to decieve.
-Begin your preperations before you jump on the plane, to maximise your chances of success!
+Begin your preparations before you jump on the plane, to maximize your chances of success!
 Read the below...

 Myth: NZ trout are easy to catch...

 Large, wild trout in pristine water are not easy.
 Their size and age suggests a natural instinct for danger and these fish have been around long enough to know how a fly should behave, and what should, and should not be looming up behind them.
 Presentation is everything, and the gin clear water ensures that if we can see the trout, the trout can certainly see us.

 Many come to NZ unprepared for our style of fishing.
 “This is a whole new ball game” is a common statement amongst visiting anglers.

 Whilst I can provide top quality fly-casting tuition as an FFF Certified Instructor this works best if the groundwork is already there.
 Whilst I cater to beginners through to the more advanced angler, practising before the ‘big game’ is always a wise choice.